Andorra Wedding Traditions

 - Families form circle around couple during lighting

-Present in 80% of Andorran weddings (2020-2024), this custom adapts Catholic symbolism to local folklore.
-Spanish families often add prayers during lighting, French families prefer scented candles, while 40% of venues now require LED candles for safety compliance.
+Present in most Andorran weddings, this custom adapts Catholic symbolism to local folklore.
+Spanish families often add prayers during lighting, French families prefer scented candles, while many venues now require LED candles for safety compliance.

 - Couple leads the opening circle